Thorlabs Inc.

 The required half-wave voltage needed to drive the EO modulators

 is a function of the wavelength of the optical signal.
-The curves labeled
+The red and

 Features